PatF3lix/Python-Hacking/README.md

 ## License

-This project is licensed under the MIT License – see the LICENSE file for details.

 Notes

+Educational Use Only:

+This project was created strictly for educational purposes as part of the course

+“Learn Python & Ethical Hacking From Scratch”, instructed by ZAID AL QURAISHI.

+All tools and examples were developed to support learning, experimentation, and understanding of cybersecurity concepts.

+Ethical & Legal Responsibility:

-Educational Use Only: These tools are intended for learning and experimentation.
-Use them in safe and controlled environments such as your own personal network, or in environments where you have explicit permission to conduct security tests.
+The content of this project is intended to be used only in safe, controlled environments such as personal systems or networks where explicit permission has been granted.
+Unauthorized access to systems, networks, or data is illegal and unethical.

-Security Best Practices: Always be cautious when testing security tools, and ensure you're compliant with local laws and regulations.
+Security Best Practices:

+Always follow ethical hacking guidelines, respect local laws and regulations, and practice responsible use when working with security-related tools.